Written By John VanDerLaan

 Barnett is a popular brand for budget crossbows.
 You can usually save hundreds over brands like Ravin and TenPoint.
 Of course, as budget models, Barnett crossbows usually have lower specs like bolt speed and kinetic energy.
 They're also a bit less durable.

-Nonetheless, Barnett crossbows are effective and good choices for beginners and intermediate archers.
+Their products are highly rated, especially by beginners, who find that the range of accessories they usually include with their models help start you off on the right foot and learn bowhunting faster.
 They're also great for casual hunters who don't want to invest too much but are looking to get a few more hunts in during the extended archery season.

 FAQs